johnfig/sprout-wrap/README.md

     bundle exec soloist

 ### 6. Nuances to be aware of

-    1. Need to have both Mavericks AND Xcode installed before running sprout-wrap.
-    2. Delete Postgres Databases #causes errors during pg install when trying git to re-create the core db.
+    Delete Postgres Databases #causes errors during pg install when trying git to re-create the core db.
 We deleted the db and re-ran to get it to work
         a.  $ sudo rm –rf /user/local/var/postgres
-    3. Qt failed needing xcode command line tools installed
-        a.  $ xcode-select –install